 - Legal questions concerning the use of the data are still unresolved.
 This concerns on the one hand questions of legal ownership and on the other hand questions of data protection.

 - The analysis of social science data requires special skills (e.g., knowledge of statistics) that are rarely included in university history curricula.

 - Currently, there is no offer of established data infrastructures that systematically support historians in indexing and securing rediscovered data.

 This project aimed to develop a framework for a data infrastructure for contemporary history research.
 Before resources are spent on building a sustainable infrastructure, several fundamental questions must be answered:

 - How great is the potential use of social data in contemporary historical research?
 Can relevant data sets already be identified that are suitable for contemporary historical research?

 - What are the legal boundaries to the use of social data by historians?

 - What kind of support do historians need for the development and use of social data?
 Which services of existing social science or humanities research infrastructures already cover these needs?

 - How can a data infrastructure for research in contemporary history be implemented?
 How can sustainability be ensured?

-The project is funded by the DFG (German Research Foundation).
+The project was funded by the DFG (German Research Foundation).